Interest Rates: What Does It Mean for Infinite Banking?

 [11:37] “So what the insurance companies do is they base their borrowing on that because they want to be competitive.”

-Life insurance companies don’t mind lending money to policy owners, because they actually make a pretty good return.
+Life insurance companies don’t mind lending money to policy owners because they actually make a pretty good return.
 If they can make 5 percent on fully collateralized cash with their policyholders, they don’t have to risk that money in the market, even if the market in question is fairly safe.
 They raise rates as appropriate in order to remain competitive with the bond market.

-While it can be frustrating to see interest rates being raised, there are still benefits for you, the policyholder.
-After all, mutual companies must share profits with all owners—AKA policyholders.
 By keeping borrowing rates competitive with bond rates, they can benefit policyholders in two ways—by providing access to cash AND by making a profit.
 That way, companies don’t lend at the expense of profits in the bond market.
 When the company pays dividends, you and all other policyholders benefit.

 Interest Rates Don’t Matter